Free life insurance quotes in minutes

 Your age and annual income play a key role in determining how much coverage life insurance companies can offer you.

-In general, the younger you are the higher the amount of coverage you can have — that’s because when you’re older and closer to retirement, you wouldn’t need to replace your income for as many years.
+In general, the younger you are the higher the amount of coverage you can have, because you have more working years ahead of you and a great chance of increasing your income over time.

 Age